ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 ### Mappool instructions

-1. There will be three seprate mappools for all stage.
+1. There will be three separate mappools.
-   - Regular stage Round 1 and Round 2 use the mappool #1.
+   - Regular stage Round 1 and Round 2 use mappool #1.
-   - Regular stage Round 3 and Quarterfinal use the mappool #2.
+   - Regular stage Round 3 and Quarterfinals use mappool #2.
-   - Semifinal and Final use the mappool #3
+   - Semifinals and Finals use mappool #3.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
-3. mappool #1 & #2 contain 13 beatmaps, mappool #3 contain 15 beatmaps.
+3. Mappools #1 & #2 contain 13 beatmaps, and mappool #3 contains 15 beatmaps.
 4. Each mappool has one tiebreaker.
 5. Possible mod choices for all maps are Hidden, FadeIn, Flashlight, and Mirror.
 6. The tiebreaker will be played under FreeMod conditions.